 In case you are not familiar with them, Diples (THEE-ples) get their name from the Greek word for “fold.”

 They are thin sheets of dough that are folded while being fried into a crispy package that is drizzled with honey and dusted with cinnamon and ground walnuts.

 This recipe has been adapted from the cookbook of the Ladies Philoptochos Society of Saint Sophia Greek Orthodox Church in Elgin, Illinois.

 Sift the flour with the baking powder into a bowl and set aside.

-Using a hand mixer or stand mixer, beat the egg yolks and whole egg on high speed until the eggs are thick and smooth and the color is light yellow, about 4 -5 minutes.
+Using a hand mixer or stand mixer, beat the egg yolks and whole egg on high speed until the eggs are thick and smooth and the color is light yellow - about 4 to 5 minutes.

 Combine the melted butter, orange juice, and brandy.
 With the mixer running, add to the egg mixture until incorporated.

-Continue kneading the dough until it has a smooth and elastic texture, about 5 – 8 minutes.
+Continue kneading the dough until it has a smooth and elastic texture, about 5 to 8 minutes.

 Separate the dough into four pieces, and rest it on the counter covered with plastic wrap for about half an hour.